 Another goal was to expand the MPB Fund beyond Monroe Community College in Rochester.
-In 2014 Mary Porcari Brady Fund emergency student support programs were established at Onondaga Community College in Syracuse, N.Y. and Tompkins-Cortland Community College in Dryden, N.Y., respectively.
+In 2014 Mary Porcari Brady Fund emergency student support programs were established at Onondaga Community College in Syracuse, N.Y. and in 2020, Finger Lakes Community College in Canandaigua, N.Y.

 In recognition of the rapidly emerging requirement from many employers that Registered Nurses have a Bachelors of Science (Nursing) degree, Monroe Community College worked with the Porcari siblings to create the Mary Porcari Brady Continuing Education Fund – a subset of the MPB Fund – in 2016.
 These monies provide financial support for nursing students taking specific courses that earn credits transferable to four-year colleges offering nursing programs.
 Learn about the two latest recipients of the Mary Porcari Brady Continuing Education Fund below: